-Features of English Unlocked: Phonics Workbook 1
+Features of English Unlocked: the Phonics Workbook series

-Daily routine: Phonics Workbook 1 provides a phonics routine that offers predictability for learners.
+Daily routine: The Phonics Workbook series provides a phonics routine that offers predictability for learners.
 When learners can anticipate what is coming, they can concentrate on the task at hand - the learning of letters and sounds - rather than struggling to understand unfamiliar instructions.

 Multi-sensory approach: Research shows using multiple senses during phonics instruction is more effective.
-In Phonics Workbook 1, students practice tracing and writing letters, as well as pronouncing letter names and sounds.
+In the Phonics Workbook series, students practice tracing and writing letters, as well as pronouncing letter names and sounds.
 Many of the activities connect physical hand and arm movement with hearing and saying the sounds and words.

-"Assist and Challenge" tips: Throughout the workbook there are tips to help teachers adjust the difficulty of the tasks.
+"Assist and Challenge" tips: Throughout the workbooks there are tips to help teachers adjust the difficulty of the tasks.
 The "Assist" tips provide ideas when learners are struggling with a task and need extra support before moving on.
-"Challenge" tips are great when learners are ready to deepen their learning.
+"Challenge" tips are for students who are ready to deepen their learning.

 Integration of sight words: Sight words are words that learners should be able to read at a glance, or "on sight".
 Sight words are often the small words that hold a sentence together, and thus learning sight words helps beginning readers read faster and with more fluency.
 Some sight words are decodable, meaning they can be "sounded out" phonetically (him, it, on).
 Other sight words cannot be sounded out by saying the sound of each letter (are, is, the).
-Both types of sight words are included in the workbook.
+Both types of sight words are included in these workbooks.